kartikchincholikar/Statistical-Learning-Theory-Simulations/README.md

 # ABOUT
 Inspired by 3blue1brown, I used animations to understand the below topics, and stitched them together to make a video.
-This repo contains the code used to do the animations.
+This repo contains the code used to do the animations.\

+I wrote this code with video editing in mind.
+Hence it might be difficult to understand and use for a different application.

 **Topics covered:**